Family medicine: Scope of practice

-General practice is the term used in many other nations, such as the United Kingdom, Australia, New Zealand, and South Africa.
+In the United States, family medicine physicians are certified under the American Board of Family Medicine (ABFM) or American Osteopathic Board of Family Physicians (ABOFM), while general practitioners are certified under the American Board of General Practice (ABGP).
+In contrast, General practice is used synonymously with Family medicine in many other nations, such as the United Kingdom, Australia, New Zealand, and South Africa.
 Such services are provided by general practitioners.
 The term primary care in the UK may also include services provided by community pharmacy, optometrist, dental surgery and community hearing care providers.
-The balance of care between primary care and secondary care - which usually refers to hospital based services - varies from place to place, and with time.
+The balance of care between primary care and secondary care - which usually refers to hospital-based services - varies from place to place, and with time.

 In many countries there are initiatives to move services out of hospitals into the community, in the expectation that this will save money and be more convenient.

 Family physicians deliver a range of acute, chronic, and preventive medical care services.
 In addition to diagnosing and treating illness, they also provide preventive care, including routine checkups, health-risk assessments, immunization and screening tests, and personalized counselling on maintaining a healthy lifestyle.
 Family physicians also manage chronic illness, often coordinating care provided by other sub-specialists.
-Family doctors also practice safety-netting, which involves follow-up assessments for uncertain diagnoses associated with symptoms that could innocuous, but may also be a sign of serious illness.
+Family doctors also practice safety-netting, which involves follow-up assessments for uncertain diagnoses associated with symptoms that could be innocuous, but may also be a sign of serious illness.
 Many American Family Physicians deliver babies and provide prenatal care.
 In the U.S., family physicians treat more patients with back pain than any other physician sub-specialist, and about as many as orthopedists and neurosurgeons combined.

 Family medicine and family physicians play a vital role in the healthcare system of a country.
 In the U.S. for example, nearly one in four of all office visits are made to family physicians.
 That is 208 million office visits each year — nearly 83 million more than the next largest medical specialty.
-Today, family physicians provide more care for America’s underserved and rural populations than any other medical specialty.
+Today, family physicians provide more care for America's underserved and rural populations than any other medical specialty.